osalvador/tapiGen2/README.md

 2. ``rt_for_update`` (f) - Returns a record from the table and places a row level lock on it.
 3. ``tt`` (f) - Returns record Table as PIPELINED Function.
-Pipelining negates the need to build huge collections by piping rows out of the function as they are created, saving memory and allowing subsequent processing to start before all the rows are generated -- <cite>[Oracle Base Blog][1]</cite>
+Pipe-lining negates the need to build huge collections by piping rows out of the function as they are created, saving memory and allowing subsequent processing to start before all the rows are generated -- <cite>[Oracle Base Blog][1]</cite>
 4. ``ins`` (p) - Inserts a row into the table.
-Automaticaly updates the audit
+Automatically updates the audit
 columns: created_by, created_date, modified_by, and modified_date.
 5. ``upd`` (p) - Updates a row in the table.
-Automaticaly updates the audit
+Automatically updates the audit
 columns: modified_by, and modified_date.
 6. ``web_upd`` (p) - Updates a row in the table.
 Performs an optimistic locking check prior to performing the update.
-Automaticaly updates the audit
+Automatically updates the audit
 columns: modified_by, and modified_date.
 7. ``del`` (p) - Deletes a row from the table.
 8. ``web_del`` (p) - Deletes a row from the table.
 Performs an optimistic locking check prior to performing the update.